Faardaa/hotel_reservtion/README.md

 ## Author

-This project was created by [Your Name] as a personal exercise to improve Python programming skills and showcase knowledge of database management and object-oriented programming.
+This project was created by Farda Ahmadli as a personal exercise to improve Python programming skills and showcase knowledge of database management and object-oriented programming.

 ## Disclaimer